MSmit1992/Chapter1-MLmodel_Validation/Step 4: Build predictive models/README.md

 1. Collar dataframe, containing the predictor variables from the collar-mounted accelerometer
 2. Harness dataframe, containg the predictor variables from the harness-mounted accelerometer
 ## (4) Create sub dataframes
-For every behaviour group (explained in step 2), a seperate dataframe was created to be able to easily build the models Abundant columns were removed.
+For every behaviour group (explained in step 2), a seperate dataframe was created to be able to easily build the models.
+Abundant columns were removed.
 ## (5) Data splitting 2
 To build and assess the performance of a model, the dataset was divided into a training dataset to build the model, and a test dataset to test the model.